 Unfortunately, most organizations these days thrive for social impact without actually capturing its essence, using it merely to bring in woke investors and hike up their sales.

-However, as the knowledge about measuring social impact is becoming more common among consumers and investors, such malicious companies will have difficulty staying in the game in the future.
+However, as knowledge about measuring social impact becomes more common among consumers and investors, such malicious companies will have difficulty staying in the game in the future.